codewithelmor/csharp-clean-architecture/README.md

 2. ```Application Layer```:
 * **What it does:** Implements and orchestrates user workflows and use cases.
 It acts as the coordinator of data, taking commands from the UI, pulling entities using the Core interfaces, and executing business logic.
-* **What it contains:** Concrete use case execution flows, system authorization policies, mapping tools to format output, and request validators (e.g., checking that passwords match or email fields are valid before saving data).
+* **What it contains:** Concrete use case execution flows, system authorization policies, mapping tools to format output, request validators (e.g., checking that passwords match or email fields are valid before saving data) and data transfer objects (DTOs includes Request and Reponse)

 ```plaintext
 MyProject.Application